Understanding Memory Safety Vulnerabilities: Top Memory Corruption Bugs and How to Address Them

 RunSafe Security is committed to protecting critical infrastructure, and a major key to doing so is eliminating memory-based vulnerabilities in software.
 Following CISA’s guidance and Secure by Design is an important first step.
 However, CISA’s guidance to rewrite code into memory safe languages is impractical for companies that produce dozens or hundreds or thousands of embedded software devices, often with 10-30 year lifespans.

-This is where RunSafe steps in, offering a far more cost effective and an immediate way to eliminate the exploitation of memory-based attacks.
+This is where RunSafe steps in, offering a far more cost-effective and immediate way to eliminate the exploitation of memory-based attacks.
 RunSafe Protect mitigates cyber exploits through Load-time Function Randomization (LFR), relocating software functions in memory every time the software is run for a unique memory layout that prevents attackers from exploiting memory-based vulnerabilities.
 With LFR, RunSafe prevents the exploit of 86 memory safety CWEs.

 Rather than waiting years to rewrite code, RunSafe protects embedded systems today, allowing software to defend itself against both known and unknown vulnerabilities.